openmainframeproject-internship/resources/proposed_projects/moonjit_s390x_support.md

   * Comfortable in C and s390x assembly programming

 ## Expected Outcome
-  * LuaJIT has a functional JIT compiler on S390x
+  * moonjit has a functional JIT compiler on S390x
   * Same number of tests run and pass as x86_64

 ## Difficultly